matheusicaro/matheusicaro-node-framework/README.md

 ## Controller Base

-The controller base is an abstract class with some useful resources to use, like handle with errors and response to the client with a pre-defined payload.
+The controller base is an abstract class with some useful resources to use, like handling errors and responding to the client with a pre-defined payload.

 ### RestControllerBase